idlebananabit/idlebananabit/README.md

 - 👋 Hi, I’m @idlebananabit.
 You can also call me Jestin.
-- 👀 I’m interested in data and all amazing things associated with it.
+- 👀 I’m interested in data and all the amazing things associated with it.
 - 🌱 I’m currently learning Data Analysis.
 - 💞️ I’m looking to collaborate on projects that are challenging in data analysis..
 - 📫 How to reach me - on my personal email: jestinksd@gmail.com